numfocus/jobs-board/CHARTER.md

 We are also limiting posts to positions that involve work on projects affiliated with NumFOCUS.

-Posts have to be approved by at least two NumFOCUS staff members before being posted to the site.
+Posts are approved by NumFOCUS staff before being posted to the site.
 Once posted, each job receives a permalink which can be shared outside.

 The NumFOCUS Board reserves the right to change posting rules and